Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/Installation.md

 ### ${\color{red}[WARNING]}$
 > - _All your data will be erased !
 Back up now if needed._
 > - _Backup Important Partition (Boot, EFS, Modem and Persist) and copy it to outside phone memory_
-> - _Your phone must be rooted if, it is not rooted, follow [root](https://github.com/Kumar-Jy/Windows-in-PocoF1-Without-PC/blob/main/guide/root.md) guide before start any process._
+> - _Your phone must be rooted, if it is not rooted, follow [root](https://github.com/Kumar-Jy/Windows-in-PocoF1-Without-PC/blob/main/guide/root.md) guide before start any process._
 > - _Do not flash/run the same file/command twice unless specified._
 > - _Follow step by step guide, don't jump or skip any step._
 > - _YOU CAN BREAK YOUR DEVICE WITH THE COMMANDS/FILE BELOW IF YOU DO THEM WRONG!!!_